jstrese/NGen/readme.installation.txt

 Please note that it is still being written.

 -- ACKNOWLEDGEMENTS --
- 1) This software is distributed "as-is" with no gaurantee that it will work properly or at all.
+ 1) This software is distributed "as-is" with no guarantee that it will work properly or at all.
  2) Developers and contributors of this software may not be held responsible for any harm or damage this software may